epi2me-labs/modbam2bed/README.md

     ./modbam2bed

 See the Makefile for more information.
-The code has been tested on MacOS (with dependencies from brew) and on Ubuntu 18.04.
+The code has been tested on MacOS (with dependencies from brew) and on Ubuntu 18.04 and 20.04.

 ### Usage